yaal-coop/scim2-client/doc/tutorial.rst

 Initialization
 ==============

-scim2-client depends on `httpx <https://github.com/encode/httpx>`_ to perform network requests.
+scim2-client depends on request engines such as `httpx <https://github.com/encode/httpx>`_ to perform network requests.
+This tutorial demonstrate how to use scim2-client with httpx, and suppose you have installed the `httpx` extra for example with ``pip install scim2-models[httpx]``.

-As a start you will need to instantiate a httpx :code:`Client` object that you can parameter as your will, and then pass it to a :class:`~scim2_client.SCIMClient` object.
+As a start you will need to instantiate a httpx :code:`Client` object that you can parameter as your will, and then pass it to a :class:`SCIM client <scim2_client.BaseSCIMClient>` object.
 In addition to your SCIM server root endpoint, you will probably want to provide some authorization headers through the httpx :code:`Client` :code:`headers` parameter:

 .. code-block:: python

     from httpx import Client
     from scim2_models import User, EnterpriseUserUser, Group
-    from scim2_client import SCIMClient
+    from scim2_client.engines.httpx import SyncSCIMClient

     client = Client(base_url="https://auth.example/scim/v2", headers={"Authorization": "Bearer foobar"})
-    scim = SCIMClient(client, resource_types=(User[EnterpriseUser], Group))
+    scim = SyncSCIMClient(client, resource_types=(User[EnterpriseUser], Group))

 You need to give to indicate to :class:`~scim2_client.SCIMClient` all the different :class:`~scim2_models.Resource` types that you will need to manipulate with the :code:`resource_types` parameter.
 This is needed so scim2-client will be able to guess which resource type to instante when an arbitrary payload is met.